 To mark the 2019 Telenor Copenhagen Marathon, Injurymap has teamed up with Sparta and the Danish Sports Innovation Lab to test out whether pre-emptive training can reduce the risk of running injuries during training.
 In order to achieve this, Injurymap has constructed a brand new training program for runners.

-The program for runners was developed as part of a collaboration between Sparta’s physiotherapist Casper Abenth and two specialist physicians, Finn Johannsen and Pierre Schydlowsky.
+The program for runners was developed as part of a collaboration between Sparta’s physiotherapist Casper Abenth and two specialist physicians and experts of sports medicine, Finn Johannsen and Pierre Schydlowsky.
 The program forms part of a series of initiatives designed to collect more data on how to prevent running injuries from occurring, in the hopes of making a contribution to this potentially valuable, but underexamined area of sports research.